-Occlusion and fusion exercises
+Occlusion and fusion exercises for amblyopia treatment

 Whilst first attempts for the treatment of amblyopia and strabismus were mostly occlusion, in the 18th and 19th century quite a few doctors came up with somewhat novel fusion exercises.
 Erasmus Darwin in England prescribed some sort of fusion exercises by which he separated the two visual fields, aiming to better vision.
 Later Louis Emile Javal, who was a strong opponent of the surgical treatment, came up with certain orthoptic exercises and occlusion for re-establishment of binocular vision.
 Later still Claud Worth used the occlusion and introduced the use of atropine – what we now know as penalization – as an alternative to occlusion.
 He also invented the active training stimulation device known as ‘amblyoscope’.
 Ernest Edmund Maddox later invented all sorts of different orthoptic devices and devoted his and his daughter’s career to orthoptic training, including the use of fore, mentioned Worth amblyoscope.
 His daughter Mary later established the first orthoptic clinic which was situated in London, UK.